namigabbasov/Publications/README.md

 ---

 ## **Repository Structure**
 Each folder in this repository corresponds to a single published article and contains the necessary files to replicate the research.
-The structure is organized as follows:

-- **Title**
+Each folder contains:
 - `Data`: Includes all datasets used in the paper, such as survey data, qualitative data, experimental data, or other sources.
 Each dataset is accompanied by relevant documentation to facilitate reproducibility.
 - `Scripts`: Contains code for data preparation, analysis (e.g., regression models, machine learning algorithms)
 - `Supplementary Materials`: Additional files such as appendices, methodological notes, or extended results.

 ---